 My boys are young men now.
 They have matured in spirit, acknowledge and build on their unique gifts, talents and glean wisdom from my own kitchen experiences.
 I didn’t realize it till now they were always watching me.
 My sons learned intuitively how to cook.
 Even better, they have taken the nutritious route.
 The roles have reversed.
 Our boys are now feeding us healthy, nourishing and delightful dishes.

-- 50 pieces regular-sized, fresh, live in their shells Manila clams
+- 50 whole fresh Manila clams regular-sized, live in their shells

 - 6 Tablespoons unsalted butter